Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 - reduced bone formation.

-These factors are intricately related, each one relying on the other for maximum health, performance and prevention of injury.
+These factors are intricately related.
 Female athletes who exercise for long durations and/or with vigorous intensity without consuming enough calories and nutrients consistently to support these activities are most at risk for female athlete triad.

 Symptoms & Types